fasrc/reframe-fasrc/README.md

 * gpu_burn: Burns in GPU and gives a report of GFLOps for one GPU and its temperature.
 Originally from CSCS
 * kernel_latency: Tests latency in loading the NVIDIA kernel.
 Originally from CSCS
 * memory_bandwidth: Tests GPU memory bandwidth.
 Originally from CSCS
+* pointer_chase: Runs a linked list search to test memory latencies.
+Originally from CSCS
 * shmem: Tests shared memory bandwidth.
 Originally from CSCS

 #### mpi